 Lunch with the League is a luncheon held every other month from September-April.
 The purpose of the luncheons are to bring together members of the League, members of partner organizations, and the general public to eat and share a meaningful educational experience.
 The luncheons focus on hot topics and issues of interest and feature an expert speaker, a conversation cafe, or other learning experience.

-Check the online calendar for dates, topics, and location.
+Check the online CALENDAR for dates, topics, and location.
+Scroll to the top of this page to access PAYPAL to purchase your lunch.